MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-connection-strings.md

 The following table shows the supported authentication methods for each type of database acting as the source for the external table.

 > [!NOTE]
-> Where possible, the preferred authentication method is Managed identity.
+> Where possible, the preferred authentication method is managed identity.

 | Authentication method | SQL Server | PostgreSQL | MySQL | Cosmos DB |
 |--|--|--|--|